jellyfin/jellyfin.org/docs/general/server/transcoding.md

 ## Hardware Acceleration

-If your hardware supports this you can enable [hardware acceleration](/docs/general/administration/hardware-acceleration) for much faster transcoding.
+If your hardware supports this, you can enable [hardware acceleration](/docs/general/administration/hardware-acceleration) for much faster transcoding.
 Some of the supported methods are listed below.

 - VAAPI
 - NVENC